Computing finite index congruences of finitely presented semigroups and monoids: Introduction

 As might be expected, the runtime of the low-index congruence algorithm is highly dependent on the input presentation, and it seems difficult (or impossible) to predict what properties of a presentation reduce the runtime.
-On the one hand, for a fixed monoid $M$, long presentations appear to have an adverse impact on the performance, but so too to do very short presentations.
-Perhaps one explanation for this is that a long presentation increases the cost of processing each node in the search tree, while a short presentation does not make evident that certain branches of the tree contain no solutions until many nodes in the tree have been explored.
+We define the \defn{length of a presentation} to be the sum of the lengths of the words appearing in relations plus the number of generators.
+On the one hand, for a fixed monoid $M$, long presentations appear to have an adverse impact on the performance, but so too do very short presentations.
+Perhaps one explanation for this is that a long presentation increases the cost of processing each node in the search tree, while a short presentation does not make it evident that certain branches of the tree contain no solutions until many nodes in the tree have been explored.
 If $M$ is finite, then it is possible to find a presentation for $M$ using, for example, the Froidure-Pin Algorithm~\cite{Froidure1997aa}.
-In some examples, the presentations produced mechanically (i.e. non-human presentations) qualify as long in the preceding discussion.
-In some examples presentations from the literature (i.e. human presentations) work better than their non-human counterparts, but in other examples they qualify as short in the preceding discussion, and are worse.
+In some examples, the presentations produced mechanically (i.e.\ non-human presentations) qualify as long in the preceding discussion.
+In some examples presentations from the literature (i.e.\ human presentations) work better than their non-human counterparts, but in other examples they qualify as short in the preceding discussion, and are worse.
 It seems that in many cases some experimentation is required to find a presentation for which the low-index congruence algorithm works best.
-On the other hand, in examples were the number of congruences is large, say in the millions, running any implementation of the second algorithm is infeasible because it requires too much space.
-Having said that, there are still some relatively small examples where the low-index congruences algorithm is faster than the implementations of the second algorithm in \Semigroups and in \CREAM, and others where the opposite holds.
+On the other hand, in examples where the number of congruences is large, say in the millions, running any implementation of the second algorithm is infeasible because it requires too much space.
+Having said that, there are still some relatively small examples where the low-index congruences algorithm is faster than the implementations of the second algorithm in \Semigroups and in \CREAM, and others where the opposite holds; see \cref{table-numbers}.